 What is included in our 7-day Andalucía Tour?

-Seven night's accommodation with breakfast, evening meal and wine.
+Six night's accommodation with breakfast, lunch, evening meal and wine.

-Six full days of guided birding and some birding on arrival and departure days.
+Five full days of guided birdi/butterfly tours and some birding on arrival and departure days.

 The guiding services and all land transportation.